senti-iot/senti-console/README.md

 # senti-dashboard
-Senti Dashboard to exhibit and display data from Senti.cloud
+Senti Dashboard is the client for managing Senti-In-a-Box devices and to exhibit and display data from Senti.cloud.